 Humberto was born, raised, and educated in the province of Cordoba, Argentina.
 Spanish is his first language and although he uses English frequently in the course of his international work he feels his skill in this second language is far outstripped by his ability to communicate in Spanish.
 He states that working in English is a privilege as only about 6% of Argentinians speak English and this presents a barrier to some of his colleagues getting visibility and recognition of their work.
 His institution, the Instituto Nacional de Tecnología Agropecuaria (INTA), is a federal agency that pursues a research agenda set by the needs of the country’s agricultural sector.
 INTA requires that researchers’ work and the implications of it to be reported in Spanish.
 It is here that Humberto applies his skills in virology to study disease in local crops.

 Publishing incentives are different for Humberto than that of an academic based at a university.
 He explains that INTA’s institutional repository is the main place where his research outputs are deposited and 70% of this archive is in Spanish to ensure that implications of the work there can be understood by local colleagues and stakeholders.
-Interpreting Pasteur’s words: “If science has no country, the scientist should have one, and ascribe to it the influence which his works may have in this world” (Nov 14, 1888), Humberto says he sees research as a global conversion, but he applies it towards a local agenda.
+Interpreting the Argentine Nobel laureate Bernardo Houssay’s words (who may have been inspired by Pasteur’s words many years earlier) “science has no homeland, but the scientist does”, Humberto says he sees research as a global conversion, but he applies it towards a local agenda.
 He aspires to be able to conduct research in a more participatory fashion where populations in need of formal knowledge are included in the design and process of knowledge generation.
 However, such participation must be able to reconcile the colonial tensions that come baked into the language used to do such outreach.

 Humberto became aware of a large gap between the state of thought in the sociolinguistic field versus the biomedical field concerning the politics of language used in scholarly communications when he attended a conference on that topic.
 There he learned about an article titled “Rethinking English as a lingua franca in scientific-academic contexts: A position statement” explaining that “[the article] talks a lot of the inequities that derive from the [claim] which appears to be common sense but is a political thing to [accept]: English as a lingua franca in scholarly communications”.
 He continues to elaborate that accepting this claim has implications for “the directionality of knowledge, dissertation structures, the privilege of English in the research evaluation and assessment system; and how it affects the identity of the generators of knowledge.”
 Humberto wants to increase the awareness of this power dynamic and develop solutions for these issues.
 He says “English is a choice—perhaps a useful choice—but it has a lot of baggage with it” and wants to decouple the narrative aspect of science from its other elements.